xenia1/CourseMaterial/AQM2015_LandingPage.md

 3. Begin walking through the Shiny tutorial given above for an intro to constructing R apps.
 Follow along to the point where you finish and test one of the apps they provide in the tutorial for yourself.

-#### <font color="green">Left of the Dot Consulting Project</font> <a name="lotd"></a>
+#### <font color="green">Left of the Dot Capstone Project</font> <a name="lotd"></a>

-Get back into your project groups, create a new subfolder within your group repo, and query from Left of the Dot's PostgreSQL database.
+Get back into your project groups, create a new subfolder within your group repo, and query from [Left of the Dot](https://www.leftofthedot.com/)'s PostgreSQL database.
 Check the code he added to the _Slack General_ page.
 Your job is similar to the last - form a hypothesis and begin exploring that data with your added visualisation skills!
 Check out this helpful [tutorial](http://www.r-bloggers.com/r-and-postgresql-using-rpostgresql-and-sqldf/).
 We will have a milestone check next week when we decide to meet.
 For further discussion and material about our consulting engagement, please refer to our private means of communication (Slack and/or AQM Github Organisation).

 <br>
 <br>